mysteriouslyseeing/bootloader_linker/README.md

 Installation directly via cargo does not currently work, as there is an issue with the bootloader crate.
 However, there is a [fork](https://github.com/mysteriouslyseeing/bootloader/) of bootloader that does.
 As you cannot upload crates with Github dependencies to crates.io, you need to `cargo install` using the github repo of this crate.
 Additionally, the git dependency means you need bindeps, and that means you need nightly.
-Therefore, the command it:
+Therefore, the command is:
 ```sh
 cargo +nightly install --git https://github.com/mysteriouslyseeing/bootloader_linker.git -Zbindeps
 ```